mannstein bending over copy

 There are some in the hobby, both collectors and dealers alike, who have little faith in 800 silver markings on GFM shoulderboard devices and believe them to be modern reproductions (and I can verify that many are indeed repros!).
 Like many other aspects of this hobby, sometimes conclusions are drawn based solely on the examples people have owned or seen.
 As we can see from the document depicted above, at least the initial batons delivered by Godet for that first mass promotion were indeed silver, which according to German law would require a silver content marking.

 In original batons I’ve encountered, there have on rare occasions been a mixture of pairs in which both devices on the boards were 800 marked and pairs with only one board 800 marked.
 The majority of original batons encountered however, have been stamped of metal (often cupal, as evidence of copper can be seen) and sometimes given a silver wash, so they would not be marked as they were not made of silver.
 Furthermore, in an attempt to add some validity one way or the other to the argument, I asked the family of one of the Field Marshals to examine the uniforms and insignia still in their possession.
-It was reported that ALL of this particular Generalfeldmarschall’s shoulder boards exhibited 800 silver markings.
+It was reported that ALL of this particular Generalfeldmarschall’s shoulder boards that remained with the family exhibited 800 silver markings.

 manstein coat board